 A family RV camping trip is a great way for families to spend quality time together while exploring the great outdoors.
 That said, RVing with kids is a little tricky and requires quite a bit of preparation.
 Keeping the kids occupied is the key to a peaceful and enjoyable RV vacation.
-Here are some tips and ideas of fun activities to keep your kids engaged during your trip:
+Here are some tips and ideas for fun activities to keep your kids engaged during your trip:

-Packing your kids’ favorite toys is a sure-fire way of keeping your kids entertained.
+Packing your kids’ favorite toys is a surefire way of keeping your kids entertained.
 Plus, bringing along a little piece of home can help calm kids who are more anxious about traveling.
 One of the benefits of staying in an RV is that you have plenty of storage space for anything your kids want to bring on the trip.

 Make Pit Stops

-If your RV vacation includes a long drive it is a good idea to stop often to prevent your kids from getting too antsy.
+If your RV vacation includes a long drive, it is a good idea to stop often to prevent your kids from getting too antsy.
 This way they can get out, use the bathroom, and stretch their legs.
 Make sure to check your route ahead of time to see what rest stops are along the way.

 Road Trip Games